 English is the most common language in the United States of America, which makes it the de facto national language.
 But is it the official language of the USA?
 Does the country even have one?
-What is an official language, and which languages have that status in the US?
+What is an official language, and which languages have that status in the United States?
 We’ll answer these questions and address some facts and fiction surrounding them.

 Official languages in the USA